DevExpress/devextreme-documentation/api-reference/10 UI Components/dxFileManager/1 Configuration/onItemCopied.md

 ---

-Select a file/folder and use the **Copy To** [context menu](/api-reference/10%20UI%20Components/dxFileManager/1%20Configuration/contextMenu '/Documentation/ApiReference/UI_Components/dxFileManager/Configuration/contextMenu/') or [toolbar](/api-reference/10%20UI%20Components/dxFileManager/1%20Configuration/toolbar '/Documentation/ApiReference/UI_Components/dxFileManager/Configuration/toolbar/') item to invoke the "Copy To" dialog.
+Select a file/folder and use the **Copy To** [context menu](/api-reference/10%20UI%20Components/dxFileManager/1%20Configuration/contextMenu '/Documentation/ApiReference/UI_Components/dxFileManager/Configuration/contextMenu/') or [toolbar](/api-reference/10%20UI%20Components/dxFileManager/1%20Configuration/toolbar '/Documentation/ApiReference/UI_Components/dxFileManager/Configuration/toolbar/') item to invoke the "Copy to" dialog.
 In the dialog, select the destination directory and click **Copy**.

 ![DevExtreme File Manager - Copy File or directory](/images/FileManager/copy-to-context-menu-item.png)